Residency for Tuition Purposes FAQs

 Tax Independence Questions

-No. If you are not employed or do not make enough to file, we can use your parent or guardian’s taxes to determine if you are not claimed as a dependent on the federal taxes of a non-Utah resident.
+No. If you are not employed or do not make enough to file, we can use your parent or guardian’s tax filing from the most recently completed tax year to determine if you are not claimed as a dependent on the federal taxes of a non-Utah resident.

 If you made little or no income in the previous year, you may also qualify for free tax preparation assistance with the “Volunteer Income Tax Assistance”, or VITA, program; find out more here at the United Way of Salt Lake.